Oracle Human Resources Management Systems Configuring, Reporting, and System Administration GuideRelease 12.1 |

 Note: A view-all security profile is automatically created when you set up a Business Group.
 The view-all security profile always has the same name as the Business Group.

-2. Define a responsibility using the Responsibility window.
+See: Defining a Security Profile - Define a responsibility using the Responsibility window.

-See: Responsibilities Window, Oracle E-Business Suite System Administrator’s Guide – Security
+See: Responsibilities Window, Oracle E-Business Suite System Administrator’s Guide – Security - Select a security profile for the new responsibility.

-In the System Profile Values window, enter a security profile at the responsibility level for the HR:Security Profile profile option.
+In the System Profile Values window, enter a security profile at the responsibility level for the HR:Security Profile profile option. - Create a new user and link the user to a responsibility using the User window.

-5. If you are setting up restricted access security, run the Security List Maintenance Process (PERSLM) from the Submit a New Request Window.
+See: Users Window, Oracle E-Business Suite System Administrator’s Guide – Security - If you are setting up restricted access security, run the Security List Maintenance Process (PERSLM) from the Submit a New Request Window.
 If you are setting up view-all security you do not need to run the Security List Maintenance process.

 This process maintains the list of organizations, positions, employees and applicants that security profile holders can access.
 You should schedule it to run every night to take account of changes made during the day.